BaoyingShan0/Compound-drought-and-heatwave-events-identification/README.md

 NOTE:

-the example data is empty and the demo needs to be organized.
+the example data is empty and the code needs to be modified in a cleaner way for public.